avaraline/Avara/README.md

 ### Linux
 On Debian based distributions of Linux, you can install the needed dependencies for building by running the following in a terminal:

-`apt-get -yq install git make libsdl2-dev libsdl2-image-dev libsdl2-mixer-dev libsdl2-ttf-dev libegl1-mesa-dev libgles2-mesa-dev libsdl2-net-dev clang libdirectfb-dev`
+`apt-get -yq install libsdl2-dev libsdl2-image-dev libsdl2-mixer-dev libsdl2-ttf-dev libegl1-mesa-dev libgles2-mesa-dev libsdl2-net-dev clang libdirectfb-dev git make rsync`

-directfb is an optional dependency for running headless tests.
+`libdirectfb-dev` is an optional dependency for running headless tests.

 `cd /path/to/avara/repo && make -j && build-master/Avara`

 ### Apple macOS
-Avara can be built using [Xcode](https://developer.apple.com/xcode/features/) development tools and [Homebrew](https://brew.sh/). `brew install make git sdl2 sdl2_net`
+Avara can be built using [Xcode](https://developer.apple.com/xcode/features/) development tools and [Homebrew](https://brew.sh/).

-You must also download SDL2.framework and SDL2_net.framework, to be included alongside the binary.
+You must also download SDL2.framework and SDL2_net.framework.
 To get these, go to the [SDL2 download page](https://www.libsdl.org/download-2.0.php) and the [SDL2_net download page](https://www.libsdl.org/projects/SDL_net/), and click the links for Macintosh under Developement Libraries.
-Copy the files into either `/Library/Frameworks` or `~/Library/Frameworks`.
+[Copy the files](https://github.com/avaraline/Avara/blob/master/.github/workflows/avara-ci.yml#L60-L65) into either `/Library/Frameworks` or `~/Library/Frameworks`.

 After that, you should be able to build: `cd /path/to/avara/repo && make -j`.
 Use `make macapp` to create an app bundle.
 You can provide a `SIGNING_ID` environment variable to create a signed app bundle.